opper-ai/hackathon/README.md

 ### Before the hackathon
 Please make sure you have created your Opper account, logged in and followed the instructions to generate your first call.
 You might want to get an Opper SDK as well (Python pip install opperai / Typescript npm install opperai).
 This will ensure that everything works smoothly when we begin the hackathon.

+We've compiled examples below (see table) that includes elements of RAG, few shot prompting etc so get you started and inspire you.

+Before the hackathon, please take a look an take note of an example you want to build from.
+This will help you divide into teams that want to build on the same.

 ### During the hackathon
 In case you don’t want to work on the issues described in the issues area, feel free to create your own hack.